-4.4.6.4 Maximum Burn Cycle Times
+4.3.6.4 Maximum Burn Cycle Times

-The burn cycle time is the period between loading wood on a coal bed and the consumption of that wood back to a coal bed of the same size.
+The burn cycle time is the period between loading wood on a coal bed and the consumption of that vood back to a coal bed of the same size.
 The flaming phase of the fire lasts for roughly the first half of the burn cycle and the second half is the coal bed phase during which there is little or no flame.
-The length of burn you can expect from your stove, including both the flaming and coal bed phases, will be affected by a number of things, such as:
+The length of burn you can expect from your stove, including both the flaming and coal bed phases, will be affected by a number of things, such as: Me Inspections things, such as:

-- firebox size
+- firebox size. •

-- the amount of wood loaded,
+- the amount of wood loaded, •

-- the species of wood you burn
+- the species of wood you burn,

-- the wood moisture content
+- the wood moisture content,

-- the size of the space to be heater
+- the size of the space to be heated, •

 - the climate zone you live in, and

 - the time of year.